An out of this world performance from a shining star, Kevin Spacey…

 Handsqueeze Rating: 🙂🙂🙂 🙂 🙂🙂 /10

 This was added to Charlene’s (Mostly) Classic Movie Reviews blogathon on Medicine in the Movies.
 I have no other reviews with this cast.
-But I have more mental health related reviews, these are David and Lisa, One Flew over the Cuckoos Nest, Shutter Island and As Good As It Gets.
+I have more mental health related reviews, these are David and Lisa, One Flew over the Cuckoos Nest, Shutter Island and As Good As It Gets.
 Kevin Spacey stars in Heartburn.
 Jeff Bridges stars in Valerie, A Portrait of Valerie Perrine, Bad Times at the El Royale and Jagged Edge.